mgarcia01752/PyPNM/docs/api/fast-api/single/index.md

 # Single capture operations

 Endpoints that perform one-shot capture or query against a single device.
-All routes live under the FastAPI service (default `http://127.0.0.1:8000`).
+All routes live under the FastAPI service (default [localhost API](http://127.0.0.1:8000)).
 Use the [request](../common/request.md) and [response](../common/response.md) conventions when constructing payloads.

 ## Choose a telemetry path